poonamsdongare/Machine-Learning/Multi-Output Classification for Flu Shot Vaccine Prediction/README.md

 - **Data Splitting**: The dataset was split into training, validation, and test sets for robust model evaluation.

 **Step 3 : Model Training and Validation**
-- Three classification methods were implemented and evaluated:
+- Following classification methods were implemented and evaluated:
   1. Decision Trees
   2. Logistic Regression
   3. Random Forest Classifier